 In the wild, cats hunt small animals and eat them raw.
 They are carnivores, relying purely on nutrients found only in animal products.
 Their prey contains high amounts of protein, moderate amounts of fat and a minimal amount of carbohydrates.

 Sometimes you’ll see your pet cat nibble on certain plants and grass.
-Wild cats do the same thing too, basically to regulate their digestion and clean their teeth.
+Wild cats do the same thing to regulate their digestion and clean their teeth.
 However, they don’t rely on plants for nutrients.